Navigating Court Hearings

 3. Seek Clarification:

-• If anything is unclear, contact your legal advisor or the court.
+• If anything about the order or next steps is unclear, contact the

 4. Compliance: